The 13 Best Streamers For Trout That Get Big Results

 A streamer caught brown trout caught on one of the best streamer for trout.

-A streamer that has no weight added to it when it is tied or no weigh added to the line is best when fishing shallow water with a floating line, or big rivers with deeper water fished using a full sinking line, a sink tip, or a sinking leader like a poly leader.
+A streamer that has no weight added to it when it is tied or no weight added to the line is best when fishing shallow water with a floating line or when fishing big rivers with deeper water fished using a full sinking line, a sink tip, or a sinking leader like a poly leader.

 When fishing a lake with streamers, I still prefer light streamers and will use sinking lines unless the trout are feeding near the surface.

-I will also dead drift smaller streamers for trout below an indicator.
+Pro Tip: I will also dead drift smaller streamers below an indicator.

 Weighted Streamers